cse-sim/cse/doc/src/records/gain.md

 **gnCtrlDHWMETER=*integer***

-Controls the DHWMETER.
+Controls the gain.
 Allows gains to track water usage such as dishwashers, clothes washers, etc.

 <%= member_table(
   units: "",